 CV

-Batsheva Neuer is a Research Fellow in the INSS–ISGAP Program in Critical Contemporary Antisemitism Studies and a Ph.D. candidate in the Department of Jewish History and Contemporary Jewry at the Hebrew University of Jerusalem.
+Dr. Batsheva Neuer is a historian of contemporary antisemitism and Jewish political identity.
+She is a Research Fellow in the INSS–ISGAP Program in Critical Contemporary Antisemitism Studies and received her PhD from the Department of Jewish History and Contemporary Jewry at the Hebrew University of Jerusalem.
 She was awarded the 2024 Bernard Lewis Prize for her dissertation, Israel and the Question of Racism and Related Intolerance: The Road to the World Conference at Durban.
-Previously, she was a 2024-2025 fellow at the Avraham Harman Research Institute of Contemporary Jewry at the Hebrew University, a 2023-2024 fellow at the Cherrick Center for the Study of Zionism and a 2022-2023 Knapp fellow at the Vidal Sassoon International Center for the Study of Antisemitism (SICSA), all at Hebrew University.
-Her most recent articles have been published in Israel Studies and the Journal of Contemporary Antisemitism.
-Her work has also appeared in the Wall Street Journal, Washington Post, Haaretz, Mosaic and Jewish Review of Books.
+Previously, she was a 2024–2025 fellow at the Avraham Harman Research Institute of Contemporary Jewry at the Hebrew University, a 2023–2024 fellow at the Cherrick Center for the Study of Zionism, and a 2022–2023 Knapp fellow at the Vidal Sassoon International Center for the Study of Antisemitism (SICSA), all at Hebrew University.
+Her most recent academic articles have appeared in Israel Studies and the Journal of Contemporary Antisemitism.
+Her writing has also been published in the Wall Street Journal, Washington Post, Haaretz, Mosaic, and Jewish Review of Books.